 China comments on Russian operation in Ukraine

-The Chinese Foreign Ministry said on Thursday that Moscow does not have or need the backing of Beijing for its military action in Ukraine.
+The Chinese Foreign Ministry said on Thursday that Moscow does not have or need the backing of Beijing for its military attack on Ukraine.

 “As for the US suggestion that Russia has China's backing to act, I believe Russia will be very unhappy to hear such a statement,” ministry spokeswoman Hua Chunying told the media during a regular press briefing.

-Hua said that Russia is a permanent member of the Security Council and an independent power.
+Hua said that Russia is both an independent power and a permanent member of the UN Security Council.
 She claimed that Moscow’s action is based entirely on its own judgement and national interests.

 She emphasized that Sino-Russian relations are based on non-alignment, non-confrontation, and non-targeting of third parties.